SoummoSinghoRoy/shopproduct-listing-app/Readme.md

 2. signup backend validation done(but face a problem when occured a error error message don't show in template but multer throw their premade error message)
 3. login backend validation done.
 4. Login funcationality done, session + authentication work done.
+5. When user sign up first users session create also user will get create a shop page.

 #### What i learned to do this project -